Hoodstrats/Hoodstrats.github.io/LADCompanion.md

+---
+layout: page
+title: About me
+subtitle: I do Stuff from Time to Time.
+---

 This is a simple app I made to keep track of my farm runs in Borderlands.
 I designed the app to accomplish just a couple tasks.
 Here are the key features I added and needed to have.

 - Elapsed timer to keep track of total time spent farming "X"